blevergood/Advent-of-Code/README.md

 4. A `puzzle input.txt` file with official input from the website, and upon which the solutions are based.
 It is my understanding that this input is different for each participant
 4. A Python file with the solution code.
 Executing this file will print the solution for each of the two parts for that day

+## Notes on Approach
+- I do my best to cite any time I use ideas from others' solutions.
+The [AoC Subreddit](https://www.reddit.com/r/adventofcode/) is great!
+- I'm prioritizing using OOP and increasing readability over minimizing lines of code.

 ## AoC Information

 Advent of Code is created by [Eric Wastl](http://was.tl)